 About the Region

 Want to discover even more in North Carolina’s central region?
-When a state’s most dazzling urban escapes are surrounded by wineries, barbecue and battlegrounds, who could blame you?
-Explore North Carolina’s piedmont to uncover what else awaits.
+It's easy when a state’s most dazzling urban escapes are surrounded by wineries, barbecue and battlegrounds.
+Explore North Carolina's piedmont to uncover what else awaits.